DivyanshiChouksey/Assignment/README.md

 3. Implemented API's on app.py
 4. Tested on Postman, also understood working of postman
 5. Updated some features like - in POST action add user only when all data is provided, in PUT action/users/<id> we can update single data as well as all data
+6. Install docker and wsl
-6. Create dockerfile and docker-compose.yml file
+7. Create dockerfile and docker-compose.yml file